qd-qd/sdk-tutorials/onboarding/chapter-1/1-introduction-to-blockchain.md

 > A **ledger** is *a chronological record of transactional activity*.

 For centuries, accountants have kept record books of in-coming and out-going transactions in a very intuitive way: on each fresh page, the first transaction goes at the top and newer ones are added underneath as they occur.
-This preserves the evidence of what came before and provides valuable context for the activities of the future.
+This preserves the evidence of all account activity that came before, and provides valuable context for the activities of the future.

 Ledgers are a logical and reliable methodology.
 Blockchain is simply an implementation of the same idea for distributed networks: instead of one "accountant" keeping the ledger for everyone else, each *node* carries a copy of the ledger, kept up-to-date in almost real-time.